cocodrilodog/tools-motion-kit/README.md

 ### C#
 #### `owner` and `reuseID`
 In the code below, the `owner` is the `m_Ball` and the `reuseID` is `"Position"`.
-In order to move the ball many times you may not want to create a new `Motion3D` object each time, so if you write the code below in different places of your script with different positions and durations, you can rest asured that the same `Motion` object will be used for all the position animations as long as you use the same `owner` and `reuseID`.
+In order to move the ball many times you may want to create only one `Motion3D` and reuse it as much as possible instead of creating a new one each time, so if you write the code below in different places of your script with different positions and durations, you can rest asured that the same `Motion3D` object will be used for all the position animations as long as you use the same `owner` and `reuseID`.
 ```
 MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p)
 	.Play(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2);
 ```
 This has the very convenient side effect that a reused motion will "interrupt" itself if needed.
-For example, in the code below, the second motion will interrupt the first one because it is starting before the first one completes.
+For example, in the code below, the second animation will interrupt the first one because it is starting before the first one completes.
 This happens because the animation is being carried out by the same `Motion` object, so it just stops and plays with the new settings.
 ```
 // First motion
 MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p)